 We are registered with the Australian Charities and Not-for-profits Commission.
 Click on the registered charities tick (right) to view our listing on the Charity Register.

 The Invasive Species Council is a member of the Pacific Invasives Partnership, the Australian Wildlife Management Society, the Weed Society of Victoria, the Nature Conservation Council of NSW, the Queensland Conservation Council, the North Queensland Conservation Council, the Cairns and Far North Environment Centre and the Council Council ACT Region.
-We are an affiliate of the School of Biological Sciences of Monash University.
+We are an associate member of the Centre for Invasive Species Solutions and an affiliate of the School of Biological Sciences of Monash University.

 We are a founding member of the Honolulu Challenge, a global call for greater action on addressing invasive alien species to protect biodiversity and human wellbeing from their impacts.
 The Honolulu Challenge on Invasive Alien Species was launched at the 2016 IUCN World Conservation Congress in Honolulu.